 Important facts in brief 7

 Dear parents 8

 Dear young people 10

+Dear young adults How does reimbursement work for adults?
+Reimbursement checklist 12

 Things to know about human papillomavirus (HPV) What is human papillomavirus?
 How do people get infected with HPV?
 How does cancer develop after HPV infection?
 Which cancers can HPV infection cause?
 What other disease can HPV infection cause?
-12
+14

 Things to know about HPV vaccination How do the vaccines work?
 How safe is the vaccine?
 Possible side effects Why does age play a role in HPV vaccination?
 What does vaccination involve?
 Where can you get vaccinated?
-14
+16

-For doctors 18
+For doctors 20

-Information sources 20
+Information sources 22